openmrs/openmrs-contrib-packager-maven-plugin/README.md

 maintained within the defining project, which will provide any final additions and file overrides.

 There is no current support for merging files, nor for installing a subset of configurations for a given dependency.

+#### Usage

+`mvn clean compile` - Will generate your configurations into "target/openmrs-packager-config/configuration" `mvn clean package` - Will compile as above, and generate a zip package at "target/${artifactId}-${version}.zip"

+In order to facilitate deploying configurations easily into an OpenMRS SDK server, one can add an additional parameter to either of the above commands to specify that the compiled configuration should also be copied to an existing OpenMRS SDK server:

+`mvn clean compile -DserverId=wellbody` - Will compile as above, and copy the resulting configuration to `~/openmrs/wellbody/configuration`

+If the configuration package you are building will be depended upon by another configuration package, you must "install" it in order for the other package to be able to pick it up.

+`mvn clean install` - Will compile and package as above, and install as an available dependency on your system

 #### TODO